ZopaPublic/ktor-opentracing/README.md

 ```
 In the above example, `/path/12345678-1234` would lead to a span named as `/path/<customId>` with the tag `customId=12345678-1234`.

-Note that UUIDs are already tagged and replaced by default.
+Note that UUIDs are already tagged and replaced by default with `UUID`.

 ## Installation
 Using [jcenter](https://bintray.com/bintray/jcenter).